yannbolliger/rust-stainless-thesis-report/semester-project-report/rust_type_classes_report.md

 The targeted Rust fragment underlies strict restrictions: all code has to be functional and immutable and the only allowed side-effect is `panic!`.
-Before this project, references, heap allocated objects called _boxes_ and therefore recursive data types were impossible.
+Before this project, references, heap-allocated objects called _boxes_ and therefore recursive data types were impossible.
 Nonetheless, the majority of features existed already, like the extraction of most of the syntax, top-level functions and their bodies, integer and boolean expressions/operations, pattern matching,